The Provincial Laboratory of Public Health (ProvLab) tests private drinking water systems for bacteria (total coliforms and

-E. coli bacteria) that may show if the water is contaminated with sewage or manure.
-However, the ProvLab can’t test water for every type of harmful germ.
-For example, they don’t check for viruses (e.g., hepatitis) or protozoa (e.g.,
+E. coli bacteria) that may show if your water is contaminated with sewage or manure.
+These are called indicator bacteria.
+ProvLab can’t test your water for every type of harmful germ.
+For example, they don’t check for viruses like hepatitis or protozoa like Giardia.

-Coliforms are a group of bacteria that are almost everywhere (e.g., soil, vegetation, sewage, manure).
+Coliforms are a group of bacteria that are almost everywhere.
+They are in soil, plants, sewage, and manure.

-E. coli are bacteria that people and some types of animals have in their intestines.
+E. coli are bacteria that people and some animals have in their intestines.
 If your water sample has

 E. coli, it means your drinking water has likely been contaminated by sewage or manure.